msiegenthaler/free-to-compose/README.md

 Free-to-Compose
 ===============

-Library that eases the usage of Free Monads based on cats.
+Library that eases the usage of Free Monads based on cats and allows to compose multiple free monads into one.

-Provides macros to generate lifting functions and composable lifting functions.
+It provides macros to automatically generate the lifting functions and composable lifting functions.
 The library can be used in two ways: simple lifting functions and a composable variant based on Rúnar's talk "reasonably priced monads".

 Simple Usage